Starkast/wikimum/README.md

 Next Generation Wikimum!

+_This application is under active development and should not be used in production yet_.

 ## Development

-_This application is under active development and should not be used in production yet_
+These instructions assume you are using OS X.

+Install prerequisites

+    brew install postgresql
     bundle install

+### Database setup

+Make sure PostgreSQL is running

+    postgres

+Get a copy of the production database

+    heroku pg:pull DATABASE_URL wikimum

+### Start the app

     bundle exec unicorn -c ./config/unicorn.rb

 ### Environment variables